 Love the Oceans is a non-profit marine conservation organisation working in Guinjata Bay, Mozambique since 2014.
-Guinjata Bay, whilst home to a huge host of marine life, has never been studied in depth for any prolonged amount of time.
-Love The Oceans hopes to protect and study the diverse marine life found here, including many species of sharks, rays and the famous humpback whales.
+Guinjata Bay, whilst home to a huge host of marine life, has never been studied in-depth for any prolonged amount of time.
+Love The Oceans is working to protect and study the diverse marine life found here, including many species of sharks, rays and the famous humpback whales.
 We use research, education and diving to drive action towards a more sustainable future.
 Our ultimate goal is to establish a Marine Protected Area for the Inhambane Province in Mozambique, achieving higher biodiversity whilst protecting endangered species.

 Here’s what some of our past volunteers say about their experiences on the Love The Oceans volunteer program: